-James’ artistic practice examines the concept of racial and cultural identity in Australian contemporary society and social history.
-He explores Australian cultural representation through his multi-racial heritage comprising Aboriginal, English and Maori Australian ancestry.
-His work focuses largely on 19th century history of Australia and its continual affect on present day issues surround racial and cultural identity in Australia.
+James’ artistic practice examines concepts around cultural identity in Australian contemporary society and social history.
+He explores Australian cultural representations through his multi-cultural heritage, which comprises Nunga (Kaurna), Māori (Te Arawa) and European (English, Scottish, Irish, Dutch and Norwegian) Australian ancestry.
+James’ work focuses largely on the 19th century history of Australia and its continual effect on present day issues surrounding cultural identity in Australia.

 James’ artistic practice specialises in experimental and historical photographic processes.
 He uses a hybrid of analogue and digital photographic techniques to create contemporary artworks that reference Australian society and history.
 The processes he employs are the physical manipulation of digital photographic printing, such as the manual hand-colouring of digital prints or the application of physical interventions to the surfaces of digital prints.
 James also uses the historical 19th century photographic process of the Becquerel Daguerreotype with the aid of modern technology to create new and contemporary Daguerreotypes.
 Photography was historically used to document Aboriginal culture and the European colonisation of Australia.
 James is interested in these unique photographic processes to re-contextualise the representation of Australian society and history.